 The ASUS VivoBook comes with Windows 10 or 11 installed, depending on the region and the manufacturing date.
 Some models have Windows in S mode, but you can switch to the full version of the operating system free of charge.
 You can also get the laptop with the open-source Endless OS or no operating system installed.
 There are many pre-installed applications, including:

-There's a fingerprint sensor at the top right corner of the touchpad.
-You can use it to log into Windows quickly, authorize purchases in the Windows Store, or auto-fill passwords on supported websites.
+A fingerprint sensor is located at the top right corner of the touchpad.
+You can use it to log into Windows quickly, authorize purchases in the Windows Store, or auto-fill saved passwords on supported websites.